 With their modern style and easy-to-adjust slats, Venetian blinds are super versatile and will work in just about any room.

 They offer privacy while still allowing the light to flow in, work perfectly in small rooms, and are also fairly low-maintenance, simply requiring a good dust now and again.
-Oh and if you are decorating on a budget they are one of the most inexpensive window treatments out there.
-Find more window blind ideas in our design guide.
+If you are decorating on a budget they are one of the most inexpensive window treatments out there.

 So now we have convinced you you immediately need to replace all window dressings with Venetian blinds, here’s a quick guide on how to make the right choice.